-Comer Children's offers internships to students pursuing a master’s degree in child life, child development or a related field.
-Internship opportunities are available throughout the academic year and in the summer.
-The academic year internship begins in September and runs for 30 weeks (20 hours a week).
-Additionally, we offer a fall, spring or summer internships that is full-time (40 hours a week) for 15 weeks.
-All internships require an additional week-long orientation provided prior to the first rotation.
+Comer Children's offers internships to students pursuing/enrolled in a master’s degree in child life, child development or a related field.
+Two kinds of internship opportunities are available throughout the year.
+The academic year internship begins in September and runs for approximately 30 weeks (20 hours a week).
+Additionally, we offer a fall, winter/spring or summer internship that is full-time (40 hours a week) for 15 weeks.
+All internships require an additional week-long orientation provided prior to the beginning of the first rotation.

 Students are given opportunities to develop skills in assessment, intervention, therapeutic play, professionalism, trauma-informed care, and cultural competence.
 The student's internship coordinator, rotation supervisors and other staff members in the program provide instruction and guidance as well as weekly opportunities for reflective supervision.